jinaga/jinaga.js/test/specification/specification.md

 ## Match

 A match clause adds one unknown label, and constrains it relative to prior labels.
-The new label must be distinct from all prior labels in the query.
+The new label must be distinct from all prior labels in the specification.
-At least one match must appear within the query.
+At least one match must appear within the specification.
 The block following the label contains conditions, either paths or existential.

 ```